jasonjb82/jasonjb82.github.io/about.md

 <p>I grew up in Ipoh, a small former tin mining town in nothern Peninsular Malaysia.
 It is of those towns
 with a small-city feel with big city values.
-Surrounded with majestic limestone hills clad with sparse vegetation overlooking huge plains with patches of calmbut deep mining pools and lakes, I had always loved the outdoors and nature.</p>
+Surrounded with majestic limestone hills clad with sparse vegetation overlooking huge plains with patches of calm but deep mining pools and lakes, I had always loved the outdoors and nature.</p>

 <p>I decided to pursue my studies in Remote Sensing, which is a very data rich field and thoroughly enjoyed